Take-Some-Bytes/colonialwars-main/README.md

 This is ``colonialwars-main``, the component that makes Colonial Wars run.
 This repository includes:
-- A class (``ColonialwarsManager``) to manage the execution of Colonial Wars App server and Colonial Wars Game server processes.
+- A class (``ColonialwarsManager``) to manage the execution of Colonial Wars App server and Colonial Wars Game server processes; and,
+- Files as entrypoints for the application.
+These are found in the ``/bin`` directory.

 ## Running the full app
 ### Running from source